Skyscanner/backpack-docs/CONTRIBUTING.md

 `backpack`, `backpack-android`, `backpack-ios` and `backpack-react-native` folders are git submodules.

-The documentation build will ensure the local submodules are up to date before using it so there is no need to do any git command directly.
-That being said, from time to time it's good to update the submodules to point to a newer commit so fewer changes will be pulled before each doc build.

-To do the above run `npm run submodules:update` and then `git push origin main`.

-Sometimes you may encounter an error when running `npm test` or running linting, that states an error of `module not found`.
-This issue can be related to the submodules not being cloned when working with the codebase.

-If this issue occurs run `git submodule update --init --recursive` which will clone all the submodules to your local codebase.
+When working with the documentation for new or existing components based on recent changes in a platform you will need to update the submodule for that platform in order to pull the latest code from the platform (e.g. `READMEs` or Web examples)

+In order to pull the latest run the following command substituting for the platform you wish to pull: `git submodule update --remote <submodule to update>`.

 ## And finally..